zsparal/api-documentation/source/reference/v1/payments-api/create-payment.rst

    We recommend you use the order number so that you can always link the payment to the order.
 This is particularly useful for bookkeeping.

+   Descriptions do not have a maximum length in the API, but will be truncated down to 255 characters.
+The maximum description length per payment method also differs which may lead to further shortening of the already truncated description.

 .. parameter:: redirectUrl
    :type: string
    :condition: required